 The Youth Reengagement Dual Credit program serves students in grades 9-12 and is offered through an articulation commitment between high school and college programs.
 Students are allowed to take college courses at or under the authority of Washington's community and technical colleges.
 Youth Reengagement students and their families do not pay tuition.
 Students receive both high school and college credit for classes taken at or above the 100 level, thus accelerating their progress through the education system.
+These courses cannot also be reported as Running Start or International Baccalaureate.

 Additional information is available on the OSPI Open Doors Youth Reengagement site.